 The home of flamenco (a form of dancing, not to be confused the pretty pink bird), bull-fighting, and, most recently, the set of Game of Thrones, Seville has a lot to offer students in terms of cultural entertainment and beautiful locales.
 Learning Spanish is Seville can be challenging with the locals’ Andalusian accent, so this city is better for students who have some basic knowledge of the language before arrival.

-Check out program options in Seville with API.
+API has great Spanish program options in Seville

 Guatemala offers some of the best Spanish language schools in Central America, and volcanic mountains studded with picturesque, colonial outposts like Antigua.
 This small city is steeped in Spanish traditions, but its indigenous culture still plays an important role in local culture and politics.
 With Guatemala often overlooked for its Central American neighbors, the country is relatively untouched by mass tourism, making the quaint city of Antigua the perfect place to study Spanish abroad if you are looking to be fully immersed in the language.
 Homestays allow you to not only practice their conversational Spanish on a daily basis, but also really get to know the local people and culture.